garciart/machine-learning-raspberry-pi/README.md

 2. Set up the Raspberry Pi with the GrovePi HAT:

-   - Follow the instructions at [https://www.dexterindustries.com/GrovePi/get-started-with-the-grovepi/](https://www.dexterindustries.com/GrovePi/get-started-with-the-grovepi/) to setup and update your system:
+   - Follow the instructions at [https://www.dexterindustries.com/GrovePi/get-started-with-the-grovepi/](https://www.dexterindustries.com/GrovePi/get-started-with-the-grovepi/) to set up and update your system:

      - For Step 2, use the custom software you installed on your card earlier.
      - For Step 3, use "pi" for the username and "robots1234" for the password.